 Milk is so nutrient-dense, its health benefits are truly amazing.
 After all, it is meant to nourish new-born mammals.
-Milk is rich in vitamins and minerals such as calcium, vitamin D, phosphorus, potassium, B12, selenium vitamin A, magnesium, thiamine and zinc.
+Milk is rich in vitamins and minerals such as calcium, vitamin D, phosphorus, potassium, B12, selenium, vitamin A, magnesium, thiamine and zinc.
 Additionally, it’s a great source of protein and contains hundreds of different fatty acids, including conjugated linoleic acid and omega-3s.

 Healthy Bones and Teeth

-Studies show that consumption of milk and dairy products may prevent osteoporosis and lower the risk of bone fractures.
+Studies show that the consumption of milk and dairy products may prevent osteoporosis and lower the risk of bone fractures.
 Milk contains important nutrients that your body needs to absorb calcium, such as vitamin D, vitamin K, phosphorus and magnesium.
 All of which help maintain strong, healthy bones and teeth.

 Conjugated linoleic acid and omega-3 fatty acids are associated with health advantages such as a lower risk of diabetes and heart disease.
 Milk, especially the organic, grass-fed type is especially rich in antioxidants, such as vitamin E and beta-carotene, which reduce inflammation and oxidative stress.